amansar/Swatify/README.md

 ### Production Build

-Build the frontend JavaScript and CSS files (into `src/main/resources/build`) so they can be statically served by the Spark server.
+Build the frontend JavaScript and CSS files (into `src/main/resources/build`) so they can be statically served by the Spark server (at http://localhost:4567).

 ```sh
 cd src/main/frontend